 A final consideration is that some boarders might not like dealing with the dust or the dark look of the stall interiors in a peat moss barn.

-Other materials that might be available in your area include shredded paper, shredded cardboard, processed corn cob and kenaf (Hibiscus cannabinus L), a fast-growing fibrous relative of hemp.
+Other Materials Other materials that might be available in your area include shredded paper, shredded cardboard, processed corn cob and kenaf (Hibiscus cannabinus L), a fast-growing fibrous relative of hemp.
 All of these materials are dust-free, absorbent and readily degradable.
 Out of these options, shredded paper or cardboard is probably the most common.

 Gaeta loves paper.
 “It is absolutely dust-free, so for horses with allergies, I think it’s a great alternative,” he said.
 Light-colored horses might tend to get stained with the ink, but today’s plant-based inks wash off easily and are not toxic to horses.
 Paper is available in bags or bales, and is easy to store.
 Because it can blow away easily, it is best not to use paper in outside stalls.
 Paper composts easily."